Updated: Jun 2, 2022

 There are a couple of extra bits of info here that I think are important:

 1. Read out loud whenever possible.
-As I said in my article The Armor of God - 3/3 - Putting it On, the spoken word is a weapon.
 It helps drive off unwanted activity and cleanse your body, soul and personal space.

 What’s it like to read the Bible?

 Remember; while God uses the Bible to speak to us, its contents were written by many different people.
 Each has their own writing style.
 Personally, I click well with some of the writers; hanging on every word, pining to see what comes next.
 However, reading what some others wrote; honestly it wasn’t a cake-walk.
 But sticking with it through every piece has rewards.
-A lot of my life has improved through situations I (once) didn’t believe I could overcome; just by reading, understanding and practicing the philosophies in the Bible.
+A lot of my life has improved just by reading, understanding and practicing the philosophies in the Bible.

 Ups and downs aside, overall the Bible is the most important thing I’ve ever read.
 It’s full of good philosophy, good life practice, wisdom and straight forward instructions on how to get through some of life’s best and worst.
 It helps the reader with discernment, protection, patience, forgiveness and kindness.
 It helps with understanding The Holy Trinity.
 It’s one of the biggest, brightest lights on the path home.